What pain and symptoms are associated with the Palmaris Longus muscle?

 The CompressionZ Compression Arm Sleeves are for those who want or need more support for muscle injury, muscle recovery or lymphedema.
 The sleeves work well for those who have chronic elbow, forearm and wrist pain due to repetitive motions that can irritate the palmaris longus muscle in the arm.
 The sleeves work well for athletes as well as people whose jobs require repetitive twisting motions of the wrist.
 The sleeves are available in 3 sizes and a variety of colors.
 Be sure to read the size chart and follow the instructions to ensure proper fit.
 Two sleeves per package

-Self Treatment Help For Palmaris Longus Muscle Pain
+Self Treatment For Wrist and Hand Pain

 Do you know that trigger points or other dysfunction in the palmaris longus muscle can cause burning tingling pain in wrist and palm of the hand which can travel up into the forearm?